tenzir/events/README.md

 possible to join over a common record field.
 Users just express the pivot destination, e.g., *"give me all PCAPs for alerts with severity N of type X"*.

-## Zeek Workshop Europe - Apr 2019
+## Zeek Workshop Europe - April 2019

 At the [Zeek Workshop Europe](https://indico.cern.ch/event/762505/) at CERN, we showed how to bring together [MISP](http://www.misp-project.org) and